Irrational-Encoding-Wizardry/yuuno/README.md

 Yuuno
 =====

-Yuuno allows the Jupyther Kernel to show frames from VapourSynth VideoNodes.
+Yuuno allows the Jupyter Kernel to show frames from VapourSynth VideoNodes.

 ## Installation